fairycoin/fairycoin/README.md

 Issues with no commits will be given a similar warning, and closed after 15 days from their last activity.
 Issues closed in this manner will be labeled 'stale'.

-Check out http://gamecoin.cc for more info about the development.